londailey6937/QuillPilot-Web/docs/TEMPLATE_GUIDE.md

 3. **Add to Application**

-   - In Tome IQ, click your profile icon
+   - In Quill Pilot, click your profile icon
    - Select "Settings" or "API Keys"
    - Paste your Claude API key
    - Click "Save"